ospalh/anki-addons/pages/Download audio.md

 works well enough.
 Nothing more is needed.

-But the add-on contains code to do some simple audio processing, normalising the files and changing the output format.
+But the add-on contains code to do some simple audio processing, normalizing the files and changing the output format.
 This code is not used by default, as it requires two extra Python packages, [PyDub](http://pydub.com/) and [pysox](http://pypi.python.org/pypi/pysox/0.3.6.alpha).
 Pysox has